Vijay-2005/Vijay-2005/README.md

 ## 💫 About Me
 - 🚀 Full-Stack developer passionate about creating intuitive user experiences
-- 🌱 Currently mastering **Spring Boot** and exploring the Java ecosystem
+- 🌱 Currently mastering **React** and exploring the JavaScript ecosystem
 - 💻 Working on personal projects to sharpen my development skills
 - ✍️ Tech blogger sharing my journey and insights on [Hashnode](https://vijayprajapati.hashnode.dev/)
 - 🎯 Goal: Building accessible and responsive web applications that solve real problems
 - 🔧 Experienced with both front-end technologies and back-end development
-- 🔌 Knowledge of low-level programming and embedded systems
+- 🔌 Knowledge of low-level programming, embedded systems, and scientific computing
 - 💬 Let's talk about **Web Development, UI/UX, JavaScript, or Spring Boot**
 - 📫 Reach me at: **vkprajapati072@gmail.com**
 - ⚡ Fun fact: I enjoy hiking and experimenting with new cooking recipes in my free time